iagox86/dnscat2/doc/hacking.md

 The advantage of this is that in debug mode, these are added to a linked list of all memory ever allocated.
 When it's freed, it's marked as such.
-When the program terminates cleanly, a list of all unfreed memory allocations (including the file and line number where it was allocated) are displayed, giving a platform-independent way to find memory leaks.
+When the program terminates cleanly, a list of all currently allocated memory (including the file and line number where it was allocated) are displayed, giving a platform-independent way to find memory leaks.

-An additional advantage is that, for a small performance hit, the memory being freed is zeroed out, which makes bugs somewhat easier to find.
-It will also detect double-frees and terminate automatically.
+An additional advantage is that, for a small performance hit, the memory being freed is zeroed out, which makes bugs somewhat easier to find and stops user-after-free bugs from being exploitable.
+It will also detect double-frees and abort automatically.

-When debug mode is disabled, safe_malloc() and similar are simple wrappers for malloc() and friends.

 ## Parsing

-All parsing (and marshaling and most kinds of string-building) should be done by the buffer module, found in libs/buffer.c and libs/buffer.h.
+All parsing (and marshalling and most kinds of string-building) should be done by the buffer module, found in [libs/buffer.h](libs/buffer.h).

-The buffer module harkens back to Battle.net bot development, and is a safe way to build arbitrary binary strings.
-I've used the same module for 10+ years, with only minor changes (the only major change has been moving to 64-bit lengths all around).
+The buffer module harkens back to Battle.net bot development, and is a safe way to build and parse arbitrary binary strings.
+I've used more or less the same code for 10+ years, with only minor changes (the only major change has been moving to 64-bit lengths all around, and occasionally adding a datatype).

-Essentially, you create a buffer with your chosen byte order (little, big, network (aka, big) or host:
+Essentially, you create a buffer with your chosen byte order (little endian, big endian, network (aka, big endian) or host:

     buffer_t *buffer = buffer_create(BO_BIG_ENDIAN);